outdreamer/build-a-cure-1/docs/problem_solving_matching.md

       - emergence: unpredicted items (objects/functions/attributes/interfaces/changes/limits)
       - paradoxes: conflict implying a requirement for change in system structure or an unknown system structure (pieces missing to explain paradox)

+    - given core functions (apply x to y) or core variables (x, y) of a system, what are the possible dimensions within that system?

+      - example:
+        - given two interacting variables with synced intervals (x & y in euclidean space), what are the dimensions possible within that plane?
+          - interaction rule dimensions:
+            - overlap rules
+          - limit rule dimensions:
+            - the limiting rule on limits that can apply in the plane
+          - isolated motion rule dimensions:
+            - how can a line move through the plane
+          - what objects evolve in the plane:
+            - corners/curves/extremes/origins
+            - patterns (accretion of cooperating/repeated/overlapping rules)
+            - alternatives (many ways to derive a shape)
+            - symmetries (change governed by a limit)
+            - concepts (equivalence/distance/similarity)
+            - transformations/components (series or set of lines/shapes to generate a function)

+        - it may seem like those are not dimensions but are attributes within intersecting dimensions, however they provide an interface for change so they can be considered dimensions in different spaces
+          (where values are graphed against the dimension of equivalence/symmetries/alternatives)

     - emergence:

       - key objects in the emergence prediction problem space: